kubeedge/website/docs/setup/install-with-keadm.md

 2. Ensure the edge node can connect to the cloud node using the local IP of cloud node, or specify the public IP of the cloud node with the `--advertise-address` flag.

-3. `--advertise-address` is the address exposed by the cloud side (it will be added to the SANs of the CloudCore certificate), the default value is the local IP.
+3. `--advertise-address` is the address exposed by the cloud side (it will be added to the SANs of the CloudCore certificate).
+The default value is the local IP.

 ### keadm init

-`keadm init` provides a solution for integrating Cloudcore helm chart.
+`keadm init` provides a solution for integrating the Cloudcore Helm chart.
 Cloudcore will be deployed to cloud nodes in container mode.

 Example: